Last updated: 5 October 2023

 - You have a branch, administrative office or company registered in the EU

-- You process personal data of EU citizens (e.g. customer support for EU company)
+- You process the personal data of EU residents (e.g. customer support for EU company)

-- You “monitor the behaviour of EU citizens” (e.g. track EU citizens with cookies for the purposes of profiling, customizing online ads, etc.)
+- You “monitor the behaviour of EU residents” (e.g. track EU residents with cookies for the purposes of profiling, customizing online ads, etc.)

-But complying with GDPR only means complying for the EU personal data that you collect.
-Although if you do choose to follow GDPR then it’s probably easier to do so for ALL personal data you collect – rather than having separate processes for EU citizens only.
+But complying with GDPR only means complying with the EU personal data you collect.
+Although if you do choose to follow GDPR, then it’s probably easier to do so for ALL personal data you collect – rather than having separate processes for EU residents only.

 Australia has discussed the potential of following the EU’s lead and adopting GDPR-like regulations.
-They are canvassing businesses for implications and reactions as well as gauging the impact of the GDPR.
-But time will tell and Australian businesses that have no EU nexus are not required to comply with the GDPR.
+They are canvassing businesses for implications and reactions and gauging the impact of the GDPR.
+But time will tell and Australian businesses with no EU nexus are not required to comply with the GDPR.